malva-ot/nomo/nomo-intro.md

 ### X2.4 Pagination

 Any version of this document may or may not include pagination or other physical layout annotations.
-These are not guaranteed to be stable between any version, and should not be relied on in references, except in references to a specific patch version such as when directly discussing physical layout.
+These are not guaranteed to be stable between any version, and should not be relied on in references.